• Skip to primary navigation

 Instructions

-• Serve with vinegar or special sauce.
+• Serve hot with spiced vinegar or your preferred dipping sauce.

 Nutrition Information